osisoft/PI-Adapter/V1/Configuration/Configuration tools.md

 # Configuration tools

-OSIsoft adapters can be configured with either EdgeCmd utility or one of the REST tools described in this topic.
+OSIsoft adapters can be configured with either EdgeCmd utility or a REST tool.
+For more information, see the following sections.

 ## EdgeCmd utility